apache/airflow/docs/security.rst

 The GitHub Enterprise authentication backend can be used to authenticate users against an installation of GitHub Enterprise using OAuth2.
-You can optionally specify a team whitelist (composed of slug cased team names) to restrict login to only members of those teams.
+You can optionally specify a team allowed list (composed of slug cased team names) to restrict login to only members of those teams.

 .. code-block:: bash